maximuslee1226/adbmeetup-amlops/README.md

 Good Code Structure from the beginning is a great way to ensure you are set up well.
 In this case we are going to follow well defined development strategies via a bit of a hybrid between .net project structures and python project structures.

-We have two folders for each project.
-Project_One is the primary inference project
+We have two folders for each project.  adbmeetup-project is the primary inference project
 ### Git Pull the train code
 1. Open a cmd prompt.
 2. Change directory into the root of where your project is.